 Circular kneading with the thumb along the meridians (channels).
 Also, kneading with the knuckles along both sides of the spine.

-Squeezing is a method used mainly on tight areas and the muscles on the neck, shoulders and upper back area.
+Squeezing is a method used mainly on tight areas and the muscles on the neck, shoulders, and upper back areas.

-Rocking with the palm helps boost circulation on the area and also stretches and softens the body tissues.
+Rocking with the palm helps boost circulation in the area and also stretches and softens the body tissues.

-I usually go for a Tuina session when I have a locked shoulder or stiff neck or dorsal pain from long hours at a computer and am forward bending most of the time.
+Tuina massage is recommended when you have a locked shoulder or stiff neck, or even dorsal pain from long hours sitting at a computer and you are forward bending most of the time.

 The end result after a Tuina massage.
-If you were in pain before, most probably you will feel more pain right after the massage and then eases off in a day or two and it is when you get that sensation of balance and relaxation within.
+If you were in pain before the massage, most probably you are going to feel more pain right after the massage.

 Thai Body Massage – Naturally From Thailand